SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 designated initializers, it inherits the superclass's convenience initializers.
 Swift classes do not inherit from a universal base class.

-Properties, methods, and initializers of a superclass can be overridden.
-That said, a designated initializer of the class must call one of its superclass's designated initializers before overriding any of the superclass's properties.
-Overridden methods must be marked with the ``override`` attribute.

 ..
 TODO: Need a way to refer to grammatical categories (see type-inheritance-clause, above).

 There are two ways create an instance of a previously declared class:

-1. Call one of the initializers declared within the class, as described in :ref:`Initialization_Initializers`.
+* Call one of the initializers declared within the class, as described in :ref:`Initialization_Initializers`.
-2. If no initializers are declared, and all properties of the class declaration were given initial values, call the class's default initializer, as described in :ref:`Initialization_DefaultInitializers`.
+* If no initializers are declared, and all properties of the class declaration were given initial values, call the class's default initializer, as described in :ref:`Initialization_DefaultInitializers`.

-Properties of a class instance may be accessed using dot (``.``) syntax, as described in :ref:`CustomTypes_AccessingProperties`.
+Access properties of a class instance with dot (``.``) syntax, as described in :ref:`ClassesAndStructures_AccessingProperties`.

 Classes are reference types; instances of a class are referred to, rather than copied, when assigned to variables or constants, or when passed as arguments to a function call.
-For information about reference types, see :ref:`CustomTypes_ValueTypesAndReferenceTypes`.
+For information about reference types, see :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.

 You can extend the behavior of a class type with an extension declaration, as discussed in :ref:`Declarations_ExtensionDeclaration`.